Nordic gold: Properties

 Nordic gold's composition is 89% copper, 5% aluminium, 5% zinc, and 1% tin.
 The colour and density are unlike pure gold, and compared to commercial copper metal, the alloy has significantly smaller grains.
 A thin oxide material is formed after abrasive polishing.
 It is hypoallergenic, antimycotic and somewhat antimicrobial, especially after abrasion.

 Coins made with the alloy have a specific electromagnetic "signature" aided by the electrical conductivity of copper, which helps with their authentication by coin acceptors.
 This makes counterfeiting the coins more difficult, as well as the high cost of production, and difficulty of melting the alloy.

 A study published in the March 2004 issue of the British Journal of Dermatology found that the Euro 50 cent piece made with the alloy causes only a weak reaction in 16% of the 25 study participants who had a nickel allergy.
 This contrasted with 28% of the participants who had a reaction to the nickel-containing one and two Euro coins, as well as an additional 48% who had even stronger reactions.
 The copper-plated steel one and two Euro cent pieces caused a weak reaction in one participant (4%), and the former Italian 100 lire, which are made of nickel-less acmonital steel, caused no reaction in any.
 The authors ascribed the reaction from non-nickel containing coins to exposure with nickel-containing coins and cited the EU's Nickel Directive as an important policy.
 They recommended Nordic gold as a good material for minting coins.

 Uses in coinage

 Circulating

-Nordic gold was originally developed for the 10 Swedish kronor coins in 1991.
+Nordic gold was originally developed for the Swedish 10-crown coins in 1991 and the 5-crown coin as of 2016.
 The alloy was considered by the United States Mint in 1998 for the United States Sacagawea dollar.
-Many other currencies have also made use of the alloy, most notably in 50, 20, and 10 euro cents.
+Many other currencies have also made use of the alloy, most notably in the 50-, 20-, and 10-cent coins of the euro.

 Commemorative

-Sweden produced a 50 crown commemorative coin in 2005 made with Nordic gold that was a rare example of a coin featuring a postage stamp.
-It celebrated the 150th anniversary of the first postage stamp in Sweden, and was designed by Annie Winblad Jakubowski.
+In 2005 Sweden issued a 50-crown commemorative coin made with Nordic gold to celebrate the 150th anniversary of the first postage stamp in Sweden, designed by Annie Winblad Jakubowski.
 Poland used the alloy in its "Great Battles" commemorative coin series of 2 Polish złoty issues from 2010 to 2014.